 3. You can get enough rest

-Imagine compressing an extremely adventurous day trip with a pub crawl until midnight.
+Imagine compressing an extremely adventurous day trip because you want to go on a pub crawl until midnight.
 How tired do you think will that make you?
-Just because you’re travelling doesn’t mean that you need to break your routine and sacrifice your health.
+Just because you’re travelling doesn’t mean it’s okay to sacrifice your health.

 4. You can make even your downtime productive